CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-1.md

 ```

 ###### 4.3.2 Configuration
 This is where we give Orquestra the specifications for the model to run.
-In this workflow we need to specify two things: Runtime and resources.

 In `runtime`, we'll tell Orquestra exactly where the code that we're running lives.
-Therefore, we refer the GitHub repo we've specified in the imports called `sklearn-resource`.
-Inside this resource, we want to run a function called `generate_train_predict`, which lives in the file `tutorial_1_step.py` on the path specified below.
+Therefore, we refer the GitHub repo we've specified in the imports called `sklearn-component`.
+Inside this component, we want to run a function called `generate_train_step`, which lives in the file `tutorial_1_step.py` on the path specified below.
 For this tutorial we'll consider this function a black box, but in the next tutorial you'll get to write it.

 ```yaml
   config: